App-vNext/Polly/docs/migration-v8.md

 ### Policy wrap in v8

 In v8, there's no need to use policy wrap explicitly.
-Instead, policy wrapping is integrated into `ResiliencePipelineBuilder`, as shown in the example below:
+Instead, policy wrapping is integrated into `ResiliencePipelineBuilder`:

 <!-- snippet: migration-policy-wrap-v8 -->
 ```cs